jasperingo/cpp-ml/README.md

 **--algorithm**

-ML algorithm to used.
+ML algorithm to use.
 Values can be any of:
 - knn
 - linear-regression